QuentinRa/blog.quentinra.dev/ensiie/igl/td8/acceleo_code.md

 [Go back](../index.md#td8---code-generation)

 In this section, we will again generate code, but this time, we will use **Acceleo**.
-Note that the output is not the same! **Edit the file**: `/org.eclipse.acceleo.examples.uml2java/` > src > `/org/eclipse/acceleo/examples/uml2java/main/uml2java.mtl`.
+Note that the output is not the same, **we are only generating code for classes**! **Get started by opening the file**: `/org.eclipse.acceleo.examples.uml2java/` > src > `/org/eclipse/acceleo/examples/uml2java/main/uml2java.mtl`.

 <hr class="sl">